2017 Masters (darts)

-The 2017 Unibet Masters was the fifth staging of the non-ranking Masters darts tournament, held by the Professional Darts Corporation (PDC).
+The 2017 PDC Masters (known for sponsorship reasons as the 2017 Unibet Masters) was the fifth staging of the non-ranking Masters darts tournament, held by the Professional Darts Corporation (PDC).
 It was held from 27 to 29 January 2017 at the Arena MK in Milton Keynes, England.

 Michael van Gerwen was the defending champion by beating Dave Chisnall 11–6 in 2016, and successfully defended his title, winning his third Masters title in a row, after defeating Gary Anderson 11–7 in the final.

 Qualifiers

 The Masters only features the top 16 players in the PDC Order of Merit.
 The following players comprised the top 16 of the PDC Order of Merit after the 2017 PDC World Darts Championship: